 We have developed a beautiful secluded Forest School area, which children enter through a willow tunnel, with fruit trees, a fire circle, an insect home, a wormery and a wild area.

-We have a trained Forest School Leader who leads our Forest School sessions and each child takes part in Forest School once per fortnight.
+We have a trained Forest School Leader who leads our Forest School sessions every afternoon and each child takes part in Forest School once per fortnight.
 Forest School sessions run throughout the year and children wear wellington boots and waterproofs so that they can learn about the natural world whatever the weather.

 Living in a city where many children have limited access to outdoor space, Forest School sessions provide an important opportunity for children to take risks, to learn from their own first hand experiences and to develop a ‘have a go’ attitude.

 Forest School is an important part of our nursery school experience.
 Children look forward to their fortnightly session where they develop self-regulation, risk assessment and an understanding of and respect for nature, the environment and the interdependence of humans, animals, plants and lifecycles.
 They learn to collaborate, take turns, develop their thinking and problem solving, develop communication and language, as well as extending both their fine and gross motor physical skills.
 Many children show improved self-esteem and self-confidence.